ArimaGenomics/CHiC/README.md

 - PDF of metaplot of all mapped reads overlapping the probe regions used for loop calling.
 This file can be used to assess the signal to noise of the CHiC enrichment.

+## Test Dataset

+25 and 100 million Illumina paired-end sequencing datasets and their pipeline output files can be downloaded from:

+ftp://ftp-arimagenomics.sdsc.edu/pub/ARIMA_Capture_HiC_Settings/test_data/

 ## Arima Pipeline Version

 1.3